RxnRover/PluginCatalog/source/first_party/reactor_components/milligat_pump.rst

   `MilliGAT Pump Plugin – Releases <https://github.com/RxnRover/plugin_milligat_pump/releases>`_

 - **Drivers:**
   MilliGAT pump drivers are required to communicate with the pumps.
 These drivers can be obtained from GlobalFIA using their information email, **info@globalfia.com**.
-Once the drivers are downloaded, extract the files into your <labview>/instr.lib directory, where <labview> is the location of your LabVIEW installation.
+Once the drivers are downloaded, extract the files into your ``<labview>/instr.lib directory`` directory, where ``<labview>`` is the location of your LabVIEW installation.

 **Source Code**